NurzihanReya/studentroom_sadlabproject/README.md

 # studentroom
- Student Room is an online forum, where students can help each other and build social networking.
+We are developing an online platform, "Student Room" to help UIU students with academic activities.
+We will design the entire system with the benefit of the students in mind.
+The system will contain various features related to the academic studies of the students.
+We would like to get your feedback.
+For example, the system will contain course and trimester-wise question banks, note-sharing, and book-sharing options.
+Along with these, a helping section will be added where students can seek help with study-related queries from other students.
+The system will also contain simulations (for example sorting simulations, B+ tree simulations, etc),  and blog posts about important study topics.
+Students will be able to learn about the latest research done by UIU students and faculty, and a few guidelines about how to start the process of researching and publishing, as the process is unknown to the majority of the students.
+Along with the aforementioned features, the basic functionalities of a website will be available, i.e. signup and login, registration process, notification and admin, and regular user access layers.
 This is a university project of System Analysis & Design course.